privilegeescalation/.org/content/stories/founders-statement.md

 We have already spent $499.95 of that on registering a trademark, filing fees, and hosting this website.

-As of June 1st, we have $500.05 in operating capitol.
+As of June 1st, we have $500.05 in operating capital.

 We plan on sharing our ledger on the website and in GitHub as soon as we can automate it.
 In the mean time we will [tweet](https://twitter.com/setuid_org) about it.